 Fighting for You When No One Else Will

 Far too often, students accused of sexual misconduct are left feeling alone and hopeless as society prejudges them as guilty.
 Our Iowa Title IX defense lawyers from Caplan & Tamburino Law Firm, P.A are here to support and guide you through this difficult time.
 Your future deserves defense.
 Let us provide it as we have for so many others.
 We have a long history of successful Title IX case results to give you confidence!

-Give us a call at (612) 444-5020 if you, your son, or your daughter have been accused of a sex crime on-campus and a Title IX investigation is pending.
+Give us a call at (612) 444-5020 if you, your son, or your daughter has been accused of an on-campus sex crime and is facing Title IX investigation.